christinabrady/mf_flash_card_shiny/README.md

 The stats could easily be stored in a csv file in the same directory as the app.

+The cards are stored locally.
+I have not uploaded them here.

 #### Enhancements
 * Get the 'Next button working'
 * When I have enough data, create an analytics and weight the sampling to return cards that I continue to get incorrect